-Burke, John Bernard, The Roll of Battle Abbey.
-London: Edward Churton, 26, Holles Street, 1848, Print.
-It is claimed that William Peverell the Elder was allegedly the illegitimate son of William the Conqueror by a Saxon princess named Maud Ingelrica.
 "At the time of the Norman survey, [Debden, Essex] belonged to Ralph Peverel; and, reverting to the crown, it was given by Henry II. to his son John, afterwards king of England."
 The reason as to why this family seat was lost is not known.

 Early History of the Peverell family

-Another 287 words (20 lines of text) covering the years 1080, 1155, 1088, 1150, 1419, 1395, 1398, 1398, 1407, 1407, 1419, 1351 and 1377 are included under the topic Early Peverell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Peverell research.
+Another 158 words (11 lines of text) covering the years 1080, 1155, 1088, 1150, 1155, 1419, 1395, 1398, 1398, 1407, 1407, 1419, 1351 and 1377 are included under the topic Early Peverell History in all our PDF Extended History products and printed products wherever possible.